trohde13/python-learning/README.md

 ## Other Resources We Explored

 After this we found https://www.w3schools.com/python/ a helpful starting point for a quick overview of Python fundamentals.
 If we had more time we would have worked through some modules at https://www.codecademy.com/courses/learn-python-3/

+## Notes on Programming in Python

+1. Variables & Types:
+ - variables don't require a special declaration (const, let) they're just declared (x = 4, y = 'string')
+ - when writing to the console, print is the python equivalent to console.log.

+`x = 'Hello World'`

+`print(x)`

+2. Data structures and loops:
+ - arrays are also known as Python Collections.
+There are 4 types of collection data types in Python:
+    - List, which is ordered and changeable
+    - Tuple, which is ordered and unchangeable
+    - Set, which is unordered and unindexed
+    - Dictionary, which is unordered and unchangeable
+ - Lists and Tuples allow duplicate members, Sets and Dictionaries do not.
+ - Python is object oriented, almost everything is an object and a class is used to create objects

+`class MyClass:`

+`x = 5`

+`object1 = MyClass()`

+`print(object1.x)`

+ --this prints 5

+- Loops:
+    Using if and for is similar to JavaScript, but simplified:

+`a = 13`

+`b = 26`

+`if b > a:`

+`print("b is greater than a")`

+`books = ["It", "Pet Sematary", "The Shining"]`

+`for x in books:`

+`print(x)`

+3. Functions and conditionals:
+ - Functions are written with def (for definition)

+`def add_function(numOne, numTwo)`

+`return numOne + numTwo`

+ - operators are similar to JavaScript

+ 4. Solve a Whiteboard Problem: